 One of the numerous studies conducted by the academic group that garnered remarkable recognition was the study on antipsychotic drug effects on the brain morphology.

 In early 1990s, a new class of antipsychotic drugs known as the second generation antipsychotic drugs or atypical antipsychotics like clozapine had entered the scene and was getting the patients the desired results.
 The patient was no longer ailing from side effects including tremors, paranoia, and anxiety that were common with the first generation of antipsychotic drugs including Haldol (haloperidol) and Thorazine (chlorpromazine).

 It was observed in the study that Haloperidol-treated patients exhibited remarkable decreases in gray matter volume.
 Meanwhile, olanzapine-treated patients did not.
 This is either due to haloperidol-associated toxicity or greater therapeutic effects of olanzapine.
 The study was an eye opener for the healthcare community.

 About Dr. Tonmoy Sharma

-Dr. Tonmoy Sharma is the CEO and of Sovereign Health, a pioneer US institute for mental healthcare and addiction treatment.
+Dr. Tonmoy Sharma, author, and mental health specialist, is the CEO of Sovereign Health, a pioneer US institute for mental healthcare and addiction treatment.
 He has ensured that the same measurement-based prototype is used for constructing treatment outcomes as those with physical diseases.
-He is a prolific scientist and researcher.
-Dr. Sharma has authored or co-authored over 200 peer-reviewed articles and five books on schizophrenia and mental illness.
-He became privy with the emotional baggage that patients carried.
-He has worked vigorously to remove the prejudice linked with mental health illnesses.
+Mental health specialist Dr. Tonmoy Sharma is a prolific scientist and researcher.
+He has authored or co-authored over 200 peer-reviewed articles and five books on schizophrenia and mental illness.
+He became privy to the emotional baggage that patients carried and has worked vigorously to remove the prejudice linked with mental health illnesses.